gohugoio/hugo/content/community/contributing.md

 weight: 30
 ---

 All contributions to Hugo are welcome.
-Whether you want to scratch an itch, or simply contribute to the project.
-Feel free to pick something from the roadmap or contact [spf13](http://spf13.com) about what may make sense to do next.
+Whether you want to scratch an itch, or simply contribute to the project, feel free to pick something from the roadmap or contact [spf13](http://spf13.com) about what may make sense to do next.